jakshi/jakshi.github.com/source/_posts/2013-01-19-winter-in-thailand-or-from-idea-to-reality-part-iii-visas.markdown

 I have air tickets to Thailand now, but that's not all.
 Now I need visa to Thailand.

-I will tell about visas for Ukrainian citizens.
+I will tell about getting visa to Thailand for Ukrainian citizens.

 <!-- more -->